Renault Captur Review & Prices

 Reliability and problems

-The Captur comes with an above average five-year/100,000-mile warranty, hybrid variants getting an additional eight-year/100,000-mile warranty on their hybrid components.
-Servicing costs are reasonable, with a three-year/30,000-mile plan available as a one-off cost or payable monthly.
+Renault offers an above average five-year/100,000-mile warranty though, with hybrid variants getting an additional eight-year/100,000-mile warranty on their hybrid components.
+Servicing costs are reasonable, with a three-year/30,000-mile plan available as a one-off cost or payable in monthly instalments.

 Renault Captur FAQs